 Sardinia Yacht Charter Guide

-Planning your Sardinia Yacht Charter - Embrace Porto Cervo, Porto Rotondo, Southern Corsica and the Maddalena Archipelago on your Sardinia Yacht Charter - Charter a Crewed Motor Yacht, Crewed Catamaran or Bareboat Sailboat for Summer 2021
+Discover Porto Cervo, Porto Rotondo, Southern Corsica and the Maddalena Archipelago on your Sardinia Yacht Charter - Charter a Crewed Motor Yacht, Crewed Catamaran or Bareboat Sailboat for Summer 2021

 A short hop away from the gorgeous northern coastline of Sardinia is the sensational Bonifacio in southern Corsica.
 With its exotic cliff-top setting above layers of limestone carved by the strong straits winds, this place is a must see!
 The port is full of restaurants and bars, but you could also head up to the town itself for a more traditional experience.